michifueby/Software-Deployment/Lab1/README.md

 - Deploys an Azure Storage Account (Free Tier)
 - Deploys an Azure Web-App (Free Tier) <br>

-1. For the deployment you must have the Azure CLI (or alternatively Azure PowerShell) installed.
+1. For the deployment you must have the Azure CLI (or alternatively Azure PowerShell) installed. <br>
 Use of the [Azure CLI Docs](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) <br><br>

 2. To log in to your account through the Azure CLI use the following command: